GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/three-dflip/index.md

 ### Behavior actions

 **Flip the object**
 Start a flipping animation on the object.
+The X origin point must be set at the object center.

 **Flip to a side**
 Flips the object to one specific side.
+The X origin point must be set at the object center.

-**Stop the flip**
+**Jump to flipping end**
-Stops flipping the object.
+Jump to the end of the flipping animation.

 ### Behavior conditions

 **Is flipped**
-Checks if the object has been flipped.
+Checks if the object is flipped or will be flipped.

 **Flipping is playing**
 Checks if a flipping animation is currently playing.